salesforce/rules_spring/tools/springboot/README.md

 After installing the rule into your workspace at *tools/springboot*, you are ready to build.
 Add the rule invocation to your Spring Boot application *BUILD* file as shown above.
-You will then need to follow an iterative process, adding external dependencies to your *BUILD* and *WORKSPACE* files until it builds.
+You will then need to follow an iterative process, adding external dependencies to your *BUILD* and *WORKSPACE* files until it builds and runs.

 The build will run and create an executable jar file in the *bazel-bin* directory.
 Find it in the output directories, and then run it: